 A debt-exclusion ballot will ask if voters will allow their taxes to be raised temporarily to fund their share of the building project cost.

-The lion's share of the cost -- $37 million -- will be paid by the Massachusetts School Building Authority, which recently voted to reimburse the district for more than 70 percent
+The lion's share of the cost -- $37 million -- will be paid by the Massachusetts School Building Authority, which recently voted to reimburse the district for more than 70 percent of covered project costs.